 Many aligner companies will handle this conversation for you.
 They'll contact the company, discuss your benefits, and fill out the paperwork you need.

 If you discover your company won't pay for all the care you need, you have options.
-You can use:
+You can use the following resources:

-Most FSAs come with a time limit, so you must use the funds each year or you lose them.
-Aligners could be a good way to use what you have saved.
+- Flexible savings accounts (FSAs): Put money away before it's taxed, and use it to pay for qualified medical expenses.
+Aligners fall into this category. \ \ Most FSAs come with a time limit, so you must use the funds each year or you lose them.
+Aligners could be a good way to use what you have set aside.

-- Health savings accounts (HSAs).
-Set aside money before it's assessed for taxes, and use it to cover all sorts of medical expenses.
+- Health savings accounts (HSAs): Put aside money before it's taxed, and use it to cover all sorts of medical expenses.
 HSAs don't come with a time limit, so you can spend the money whenever you'd like to.

 What orthodontics does dental insurance typically cover?

-Dental insurance for families and individuals will cover different types of orthodontics, from braces to aligners to retainers to surgery.
+Dental insurance for families and individuals will cover different types of orthodontics, from braces and aligners to retainers and surgery.
 The extent of coverage depends on individual needs as well as age.

 Children and teenagers are the target demographic for orthodontics.
 Their jaws are still growing, so it is easier to shift teeth into proper alignment.